The 10 Best Games in the Casino

 You should also think about whether you’re an introvert or an extrovert.
 You should think about whether you like fast paced game or slow paced games.
 Would you prefer to have frequent small wins, or do you prefer to go for a big jackpot?

-All of these are factors that you can and should take into consideration when choosing a casino game.
-The games on this list represent my favorites more than anything else, although I tried to provide objective reasons for the inclusion of each on this list.
+All of these are factors that you can and should take into consideration when choosing one of the best casino games to play.
+The options on this list represent my favorites more than anything else, but there’s no denying they’re among the top casino games you should be interested in.